pgbackrest/pgbackrest/README.md

 #### `config` option

-By default PgBackRest expects the its configuration file to be located at `/etc/pg_backrest.conf`.
+By default pgBackRest expects the its configuration file to be located at `/etc/pg_backrest.conf`.
 Use this option to specify another location.
 ```
 required: n
 default: /etc/pg_backrest.conf